Red Light Therapy for Hypertension – A Natural Approach to Better Heart Health

 What is the best proven treatment for hypertension?

-While red light therapy is a promising complementary approach, the most proven treatments for hypertension include:
+While red light therapy is a promising complementary approach, the most proven treatments for hypertension include lifestyle changes (diet, exercise, stress management), prescription medications, and regular medical checkups.

 Who should not use red light therapy?